Ramarni Crosby: Four guilty of teenager's manslaughter

 A fourth defendant earlier admitted the charge after Ramarni Crosby died in a gang fight in Gloucester.

-Ramarni suffered multiple stab wounds on 15 December 2021 after clashing with a group, some armed with machetes.
+Ramarni was stabbed in the skull and back after clashing with a group, some armed with machetes.

 Jurors at Bristol Crown Court deliberated for more than two weeks before clearing a total of eight defendants of murder.

-He died after a feud had developed following an earlier fight outside a McDonald's on the same night.
+Ramarni, from Frampton-on-Severn, died after a feud had developed following an earlier fight outside a McDonald's, on 15 December 2021.

-The court heard some of the group were also armed with knives during the clashes.
+The court heard some of the group were armed with knives during the clashes.

 Two 16-year-olds, who cannot be named because of their age, and Levi Cameron, 18 were found guilty of Ramarni's manslaughter.